 LUMIX DMC-TZ series

-In the camera world, digital is closer to the body than analog.
+In the world of cameras, digital is closer to the body than analog.

-However, this is not the case in reality, and digital cameras evolve at the top of SLRs, which are an extension of film cameras.
+However, this is not the case in reality, and digital cameras will evolve with the single-lens reflex, which is an extension of the film camera, at the top.

 | News related to PHOTO